Evidence of Electoral Impact in 2024

 Turnout “treatment effects” are lower in presidential vs. midterm and other elections, because:

-For these reasons, David fine-tuned his estimates to account for these presidential-year effects, arriving at the following standardized set of average turnout effects by tactic:
+We fine-tuned estimates to account for these factors, arriving at the following average parameters:

 Step 3: Determining Best Estimates for Net Votes Generated by Partners

-To estimate total net votes generated by MVP partners for each tactic, David multiplied the number of partner contacts for each tactic by that tactic’s average treatment effect.
-He then added the net votes for all tactics by all partners in each state to estimate total net votes generated by MVP partners.
+Then, we multiplied the partner contacts for each tactic by that tactic’s average treatment effect.
+Finally, we added up all the net votes to estimate the total net votes generated by partners.

 Results: Estimated Total Net Votes by State